the

 You can, too.
 Start your free 7-day trial and get full access—explore it all, no strings attached.

+Let’s be real—taking time off when you work for yourself sounds dreamy… until you actually try to do it.
 You start picturing relaxing mornings, time with your family, and finally soaking in the life you’ve worked so hard to build.
 But then the to-do list hits.
 The unanswered emails.
 The client needs.
 The content calendar.
 And suddenly, your “vacation” starts looking a lot like working from a different time zone.

 I’ve felt that tension before.
 But this summer?
 I’m doing things differently.